 Dinosaur Caves Park

-This 11-acre ocean front bluff top park is popular with walkers, photographers, dog lovers, joggers and fishing enthusiasts.
-Park amenities include a wedding overlook as well as a grassy reception area and an amphitheater for entertainment events are available to rent on an hourly basis.
+This 11-acre, ocean-front, bluff-top park is popular with walkers, photographers, dog lovers, joggers, and fishing enthusiasts.
+Park amenities include a wedding location overlooking the ocean, as well as a grassy reception area, and an amphitheater for entertainment events.
+These features are available for rent on an hourly basis.
 A restroom and off-street parking are also offered.
-Additionally, a large unique play area is found in the park and includes a gentle dinosaur, 2 concrete dolphins, 3 beautiful dinosaur eggs, 3 playful seals, a tire swing, tot swing, and The USS IMAGINATION.
+Additionally, a large unique play area is found in the park and includes a gentle dinosaur, two concrete dolphins, three beautiful dinosaur eggs, three playful seals, a tire swing, tot swing, and The USS IMAGINATION.

 - North 101: Exit Mattie Road.
 Turn left under freeway.
 Located at the corner of Cliff Street and Shell Beach Road.
 There is a southbound Highway 101 on-ramp adjacent to the park.